Protect Yourself During COVID-19English | Français

 - Follow the advice of your IT department and contact them as soon as issues arise.

-- Be vigilant when using videoconferencing: Videoconferencing tools are more popular than ever during the pandemic.
+- Be vigilant when using videoconferencing: Videoconferencing tools are more popular than ever since the pandemic.
 When a technology grows quickly in popularity, bad actors may aim to take advantage of the onslaught of new and untrained users.
 They may access meetings uninvited, share malicious links, or attempt to access chat logs saved on servers or the cloud.
 Be sure to use privacy settings to lock down your meeting (including the “waiting room” feature).
 Avoid recording meetings and storing the logs unless you have to, and don’t share links to your meeting in an open forum.
 For more privacy and security tips when using videoconferencing, see tips from the OPC here, and information from the Canadian Centre for Cyberecurity here.

 - Office of the Privacy Commissioner of Canada (OPC): A Guide for Individuals, Protecting your Privacy